 Being home to some of the most famous artworks, everyone should visit some of the best museums in Paris.
 The French capital is a true City of Art.
 So many famous artists lived there.
 And so many art styles were founded there, as well.
 However, with almost 130 museums, it’s home to, it could be a bit hard to pick up the best museum in Paris to visit, for the first time visitors.

-That’s why I’ve compiled here a guide with all tips and tricks that will help you navigate your way through some of the best museums in Paris.
+That’s why here is your complete guide with all tips and tricks that will help you navigate your way through some of the best museums in Paris.

 #1 – Musée du Louvre

 Address: Rue de Rivoli

 Located in a beautiful former Royal palace, the Louvre is home to some classics such as Mona Lisa and the Nike of Samothrace.
 It’s not only the most famous museum in Paris but also in the world.

 However, it’s one of the largest and busiest museums, as well.
 That’s why you should plan your visit wisely.
 Take some time before your trip and buy your ticket online (on a link above).
 This little thing will save you a couple of hours of queueing in front of the museum.

 The other smart thing to do before your visit to the Louvre is to take a look at its collections.
 Pick up just a few you’d like to visit and mark them on the map.
 The museum is huge and having a map with the art pieces you’d like to see marked on it, will save you getting lost a lot once you’ll be there.